This page features Commons Library publications relevant to the current conflict in Ukraine.

 Steps for businesses

 Businesses need to familiarise themselves with new processes.
 These include: preparing to make customs declarations, knowing how to classify their goods correctly, and following safety and security requirements for their goods.

 Traders are responsible for correct classification of goods and recording of the origin of goods.
 Incorrect commodity codes or inaccurate recording of origin in customs declarations may mean that the wrong amount of tax or duty will be charged.
 Traders may classify their goods themselves but HMRC often advises getting help from customs intermediaries to ensure that goods are classified correctly.
 More information is on GOV.UK: Claiming preferential rates of duty between the UK and EU.

 Businesses importing goods can check the applicable UK tariff duties and VAT rates with the help of the HMRC Trade Tariff tool.

 Follow safety and security requirements

 Submitting customs declarations can be complex.
-The Government Border Operating Model (PDF 4.1MB) recommends (p30) that businesses get a contract with a customs intermediary who can do this on their customers’ behalf.
+The Government Border Operating Model (PDF 3MB) recommends (p22) that businesses use a customs intermediary who can do this on their customers’ behalf.
 HMRC has lists of customs agents and fast parcel operators.

 Traders can find information on customs and tax rules through various UK government channels:

 - Customs & International Trade Helpline number is 0300 322 9434.
 See also GOV.UK Brexit transition helplines.

 - HMRC offers webinars and short films about importing and exporting.